 The Yellow Zone

 The yellow zone describes when you have a heightened sense of alertness.
-This isn’t always a bad thing, and you typically still have some control when you’re in the yellow zone.
+This isn’t always a bad thing, and you still have some control of your actions when you’re in the yellow zone.

 Being in the yellow means you may feel frustrated, anxious or nervous.
 But, it could also mean you’re feeling excited, silly, or hyper – which is okay in the right situations.